hack-technicolor/hack-technicolor/docs/Safe Firmware Upgrade.md

 ## Completing setup

 The Gateway should boot normally into the new firmware.
 You should still have root access at least.
 Make sure everything will be fine: read [Hardening Root Access](../Hardening%20Root%20Access/).

+!!! hint "Something went wrong?"
+    BOOTP usually allows you to recover in case of boot failure caused by bad firmware flashing.
+Chances of successful recovery are greater if you were on optimal bank plan.